-Assuming that the shareholders suggesting a nomination follow the procedure outlined above. in considering whether to recommend any candidate for inclusion in the Board's slate of recommended director nominees, the Compensation Committee will evaluate those candidates by following substantially the same process, and applying substantially the same criteria, as for candidates submitted by Board members or by other persons.
-These criteria typically include the candidate's integrity, business acumen leadership qualities, experience in the reinsurance, insurance, and risk-bearing industries and other leadership qualities, experience in the reinsurance, insurance, and risk-bearing industries and other industries in which RenaissanceRe may participate, independence, judgment, mindset, vision, record of accomplishment, ability to work with others, and potential conflicts of interest.
+Assuming that the shareholders suggesting a nomination follow the procedure outlined above, in considering whether to recommend any candidate for inclusion in the Board's slate of recommended director nominees, the Compensation Committee will evaluate those candidates by following substantially the same process, and applying substantially the same criteria, as for candidates submitted by Board members or by other persons.
+These criteria typically include the candidate's integrity, business acumen, leadership qualities, experience in the reinsurance, insurance, and risk-bearing industries and other industries in which RenaissanceRe may participate, independence, judgment, mindset, vision, record of accomplishment, ability to work with others, and potential conflicts of interest.
 The Compensation Committee does not assign specific weight to particular criteria and no particular criterion is necessarily applicable to all prospective nominees.
-Our Board believes that the backgrounds and qualifications of the directors, considered as a group, should provide a significant composite mix of experience, knowledge, and abilities that will allow the Board to fulfill its responsibilities.
-To that end, the Board considers, among other factors, the diversity of candidates for directors.
-See "Corporate Governance-Director Qualifications and Director Nominee Considerations" and "Corporate Governance-Board Diversity" above.
+Our Board believes that the backgrounds and qualifications of the applicable to all pospective from the composition of the composition of the decomposition of the composition Director Nominee Considerations" and "Corporate Governance-Board Diversity" above.

-The Compensation Committee has adopted a written charter, which is reviewed and reassessed annually.
-The Compensation Committee charter is available on our website at www.renre.com under "Investor Information-Corporate Governance" and is available in print upon request to any shareholder.
+The Compensation Committee has adopted a written charter, which is reviewed and reassessed annually The Compensation Committee charter is available on our website at www.renre.com under "Investor Information-Corporate Governance" and is available in print upon request to any shareholder.

 Pursuant to the Compensation Committee charter and applicable NYSE rules, our Compensation Committee performs an annual self-assessment.
-In respect of 2013, the Compensation Committee concluded that, in all material respects, it had fulfilled its responsibilities and satisfied the requirements of the Compensation Committee charter and applicable laws and regulations.
+In respect of 2013, the Compensation Committee concluded that, in all material respects, it had fulfilled its responsibilities and satisfied the requirements of the Compensation Committee charter and applicable laws and regulations